Court-Ordered Alcohol and Drug Evaluation Georgia?

 More Information please click here: https://dch.georgia.gov/about-us

 We conduct the following Evaluations

 An Alcohol and Drug Evaluation Georgia is confidentially administered on an outpatient basis and assesses addictive behaviors for a variety of substances including methamphetamines, cocaine, heroin, marijuana, alcohol, and several others.
 Regardless of the specific substance(s) of abuse, the alcohol and drug evaluation assesses virtually every aspect of the individual’s substance abuse history and contributing factors, including medical, mental health, social, interpersonal, occupational, family, education, and legal history.
 This process is completed with the use of standardized psychometric tests and relevant corresponding documentation, such as court documents, medical history reports, and previous psychiatric or psychological assessments.
 Following the comprehensive interview process, the evaluation will conclude with a highly individualized accurate diagnosis and written report which will include suggested counseling options if and when necessary.

-Given that Alcohol and Drug Evaluations, along with the treatment recommendations provided, are often used to minimize and alleviate court sentences, individuals are highly encouraged to undergo evaluations as soon as possible, which demonstrates to the court and prosecution your willingness to take responsibility for your actions and follow-thru with the suggested treatment plan.
-If you or someone you know is in need of an Alcohol and Drug Evaluation, please contact us for a comprehensive, personalized assessment or make a referral.
+Given that an evaluation, along with the counseling recommendations provided, are often used to minimize and alleviate court sentences, individuals are highly encouraged to undergo evaluations.
+This demonstrates to the court and prosecution your willingness to take responsibility for your actions and follow thru with the suggested counseling plan.
+If you or someone you know is in need of an evaluation, please contact us for a comprehensive, personalized assessment or make a referral.